 - Students are able and encouraged to use the University Observatory and the James Gregory Telescope, the largest working optical telescope in the UK.

-- Students will also have the opportunity to take part in a remote observing trip at the Teide Observatory on Tenerife, Spain (TBC).
+- Students may also have the opportunity to take part in a remote observing trip at the Teide Observatory on Tenerife, Spain (this option is still to be considered).

 - The programme prepares students to undertake astrophysical research at PhD level.